Dallas mayor pro tem pleads guilty to receiving bribes

 Duncan pleaded guilty to one count of tax evasion.
 He didn’t pay about $40,000 in taxes on more than $184,000 in fake campaign contributions from Leonard, a businessman from New Orleans, according to court documents.
 Duncan used the money on cars, cash withdrawals and money for himself and his wife.

 In exchange, he helped Leonard’s company — Force Multiplier Solutions — sell millions of dollars worth of stop-arm cameras to Dallas County Schools, an agency that provided bus service to Dallas ISD and other school districts.

 Former Dallas mayor pro tem Dwaine Caraway was also implicated in the scheme.
 He was sentenced to just over 4 1/2 years in prison last week.

 Between 2011 and 2017, Caraway took roughly $450,000 in payments from Leonard, records say.
 In return, he supported Force Multiplier Solutions’ stop-arm program.
 He also promoted Leonard’s planned real estate development in South Dallas.

-Leonard has also pleaded guilty, as well as his associate Slater Swartwood and former superintendent of Dallas County Schools Ricky Sorrells.
-The three have not yet been sentenced.
+Leonard’s associate Slater Swartwood and Rick Sorrellos, former superintendent of Dallas County Schools, also have entered guilty pleas.
+The two have not yet been sentenced.